luarvic/grpcAuthorizationExample/README.md

 ![Weather Forecast Endpoints](./images/weather-forecast-endpoints.png)

 The goal is to make the endpoint accessible only to users who have a valid token.
-Additionally, we want to dedicate the authorization logic to the gRPS-based service.
+Additionally, we want to dedicate the authorization logic to the gRPC-based service.

 ### Create empty HTTP-based weather forecast service